-Now being the monarch, tradition demands that a king marries and not married so a suitable royal male member was chosen from the family of another monarch Mwami Lusimbi of Kalinzi.
+Now being the monarch, tradition demanded that a king marries and not married so a suitable royal male member was chosen from the family of another monarch Mwami Lusimbi of Kalinzi.
 Tradition demanded that the Queens family paid dowry for the man, George shinyanga who became her prince consort or chief consort dropping his name shinyanga and adopting his wife’s name Ntare.
 This ensured their children took their mother’s lineage.
 He left his compound to live with his wife.
 The marriage ended and she later married her fellow monarch Mwami Louis Dantes Ngua of Fipa people.

 Queen Theresa Ntare iv was selected head of all tribal monarchs or chiefs of Tanganyika (now Tanzania) in 1958 also the only female monarch.
 She also was among the few monarchs selected for the committee for legislation and fighting for the independence of Tanzania under TANU.